NathanHarrington/NathanHarrington.github.io/content/posts/learning_stage4.md

 36 cards with about double the total content of any previous learning stage.
 Still took linear amounts of time to memorize when grouped into individual card decks.
-Re-merged with randomization for surprisingly no surprises of memorization and incorporation.
+Re-merged with randomization for surprisingly no impact to time required for memorization and incorporation.

 Now making a new set of business model canvases for various problems I'm working on with these better value proposition ideas.